cpfaff/rbefdata_paper/paper/rbefdata.md

         results of the underlying analysis of the proposal are published already and thus for a detailed insight we refer to Lang et al. 2013.

+### the tematres thesaurus

+comment ctpfaff: this needs to be improved

+The `rbefdata` offers access to vocabuaries stored on tematres vocabulary server.
+The default vocabulary contains ~1000 terms related to exology and biodiversity research in form of a thesaurus.
+Partly the terms are covered by descriptions.

 ## rbefdata

 • Results: State the results, drawing attention to important details in tables and figures.